 After this a man climbed a ladder to remove the wood which had held the cloth, and Andrew Motion went into the house and eventually appeared at the upstairs window next to the plaque.
-Various people had failed to open the window fully before the Poet Laureate arrived to struggle vigorously with the recalcitrant sash in his efforts to appear next to Stevie's plaque for the benefit of the press photographers standing in the road.
+Various people had failed to open the window fully before the Poet Laureate arrived to struggle vigorously with the recalcitrant sash in his efforts to appear next to Stevie's Smith's plaque for the benefit of the press photographers standing in the road.
 'A Stevie moment' I heard someone say as the rain began to fall.

 After this it was back to the bookshop or the Railway Cafe for more wine and talk of Stevie and the day's event.

-What would Stevie have thought of the day's proceedings, how would she have felt if she had known that the Poet Laureate would come to her house to unveil one of the plaques which in the words of English Heritage, 'celebrate great figures of the past and the buildings that they inhabited?'
+What would Stevie Smith have thought of the day's proceedings, how would she have felt if she had known that the Poet Laureate would come to her house to unveil one of the plaques which in the words of English Heritage, 'celebrate great figures of the past and the buildings that they inhabited?'
 Would she have appreciated becoming ' a great figure of the past', or would she have found the idea absurd?
 I certainly appreciated Andrew Motion's address and his reading of her poems.
-He captured Stevie's artful contradictions and ambiguities very well and I enjoyed sharing the pleasure and respect that he obviously feels for Stevie's work.
+He captured Smith's artful contradictions and ambiguities very well and I enjoyed sharing the pleasure and respect that he obviously feels for her work.

 Any comments, queries, send me an e mail

-Stevie Smith homepage Stevie Smith Biography - a short account of Stevie's life and work.
+Stevie Smith Biography - a short account of Stevie's life and work.